 We invite submissions that address these and related topics:

 Submissions will be accepted through July 1, 2021.
-Those received by Dec 31, 2020 will be eligible for full fee waivers from Elsevier.
+Thanks to Elsevier’s amended policies for 2021, all submissions will be eligible for full fee waivers.
 We will fast-track the peer review process (i.e., implement a rapid review process) for papers presented at CEGA’s 2020 Geospatial Analysis for Development (Geo4Dev) Symposium and Workshop.
 To submit a manuscript for review, please click here.
 If you have a question about the applicability of a given topic to the SI, please reach out to Berber Kramer (email@example.com).

 Development Engineering: The Journal of Engineering in Economic Development is an open-access, interdisciplinary journal applying engineering and economic research to the problems of poverty.
 Published studies must present novel research motivated by a specific global development problem.
 The journal, hosted by the USAID-funded Development Impact Lab (DIL) at UC Berkeley, serves as a bridge between engineers, economists, and other scientists involved in research on human, social, and economic development.